brankeye/TFTP_Project/readMe.txt

 		15 - DUPLICATE_ERROR_PACKET_MODE

 Shutdown
 Typing 'shutdown' into the Server class' console will terminate it after all current transfers have completed it.

 File Storage
 By default, files transfered will be stored in the following locations:

 Server: "src/Main/ServerStorage"
 Client: "src/Main/ClientStorage"

 ** The storage folder for the Client is created automatically when the system is run, but you must create the storage folder for the Server manually. **

+** This system overrites files that already exist in the destination's storage folder. **

 File List